Epic's Tim Sweeney: Games should strive to be platform agnostic and free from politics

 While that may seem to be a reference to Microsoft, Sony, and Nintendo, Sweeney said those companies have been good partners, helping Epic bring Fortnite across platforms despite their walled garden models.

-Sweeney seemed to more be referencing online tech giants, naming Google and Facebook as companies that have adopted "customer-adversarial" business models.
-These companies have caused a "loss of privacy and loss of freedom" and "a lot of collateral damage for companies like [Epic]," he said.
+Sweeney was more referencing online tech giants, naming Google and Facebook as companies that have adopted "customer-adversarial" business models that take advantage of users.
+These companies also have caused a "loss of privacy and loss of freedom" and "a lot of collateral damage for companies like [Epic]," he said.

 It's no secret that Sweeney has personally butt heads with Google recently.
 Sweeny did not—and still does not—agree with the Google Play's 30/70 revenue split so the company opted to not release the game on the storefront and instead circumvented the store by offering a game download directly from Epic's website.
 "What we have in the case of Android is a fake open platform," he said, calling its practices "devious."